Table of Contents

 For Facebook and Twitter: I use Zapier, a free and paid for automation software.
 Basically, I publish a new article, and this triggers 2 events: A new Facebook post, and a new Twitter post automatically.

 To create sharable images: I use Canva Pro.
-You do not need to pay for the pro account, you can just join free and use their free stock photos.
+Although you don’t need to pay for the pro account, it has so many great stock photos, it’s worth the $10 per month.
 But if you do pay, they have templates set up for every single Social Media, which is awesome, and tons of premium photos and elements.

 What are Backlinks, and why are they important?